 - Absorbs odors: Plastic is known to absorb odors, so you’ll have to deodorize your bottles more often than if you use glass.

 - Less durable: Plastic bottles don’t last nearly as long as glass bottles.
 They’re more likely to get stained, scratched, or damaged and will eventually wear down.

 Still undecided on if you should choose glass or plastic?
 Well, there’s a third option you probably didn’t know about.

 In recent years, stainless steel has made its way into the baby bottle market.
 But just as with glass and plastic, these bottles have their benefits and drawbacks.

 Stainless steel tends to have insulating properties and will keep your baby’s milk warmer longer.
 It is also easy to clean, less prone to scratches, and highly durable.

 However, it’s difficult to measure how much formula or breast milk your baby is getting with stainless steel bottles.
 You’ll probably need to measure, mix, and heat in an alternative container, then transfer the milk to the stainless steel bottle.
 They are also hard to find and tend to be pricier than other bottle options.

 Choosing What’s Right

-Because babies can be finicky, I would recommend buying just one or two bottles of a few different kinds, until you figure out which one your baby prefers.
+Because babies can be finicky, we recommend buying just one or two bottles of a few different kinds until you figure out which one your baby prefers.
 Then you can invest in a complete stash.
-Your baby will choose what’s right.